 For the study in this paper, we build upon the existing work in several ways.
-To gather robust fingerprints, we borrow the concept of fingerprinting the highest value [4] and we combine this with [15] to filter high peaks.
-To compute accuracies, we use nearest neighbor methods similar to [4], [5], [6], [7], [8] while using the euclidean distance.
+To gather robust fingerprints, we borrow the concept of fingerprinting the highest value [4] to filter deep fades, and we combine this with trimmer filters [15] to remove high peaks.
+To compute accuracies, we use nearest neighbor methods similar to [4, 5, 6, 7, 8] while using the euclidean distance.
 We are aware that there are more elaborate metrics [23] and filtering techniques [24] which are designed to improve the accuracy, but the focus of our study is to create a clear link among the relative performance of different effects.

-Our study is related to other studies on the signal variability.
+Our study is related to other studies on signal variability.
 In [9], for example, the authors study the low level temporal effects of indoor signal propagation to optimize network technology.
 [25] studies the variability of signal strength at stationary transceivers caused by human bodies to enable device-free localization.
 In contrast, we are focusing on the variability effects caused by mobile transceivers placed on a human body to quantify the impact on localization accuracy.

 We point out that the individual effects have been previously noted by other researchers.
-For example, RADAR proposes to take measurements in which the user faces a different direction (e.g. north, south, east and west) to overcome the absorption effect.
+For example, RADAR proposes to take measurements in which the user faces a different direction (e.g. north, south, east and west) to overcome the absorption effect of bodies.
 This has turned out to become a common approach that is also used to calibrate commercial 802.11 systems such as Ekahau [26] and we also apply this technique but we propose to replace complex processing with using multiple tags.
-Most other works, however, do not systematically analyze this effect [5], [6], [22], [8] or evaluate their systems in more controlled settings, e.g. [12].
+Most other works, however, do not systematically analyze this effect [5, 6, 22, 8] or evaluate their systems in more controlled settings, e.g. [12].